DYLAN BANDY is a musician, actor, director, and producer.

 It premiered September 3rd, 2011 at Mica Moca Berlin, then toured internationally to Norwich, Stettin, and Zürich.
 It explores intimacy and voyeurism in the technological age.

 At a vault-making factory in the Wedding district of Berlin, a gallery of objects invites participation.
 Phones numbers and a list of songs are displayed.
 Singers wait in factory rooms not visible to the caller.
 The phone rings: "I'd like the number two."
-It is a durational performance.
+A concert by telephone.

 Scroll down for video.

-Silent film, The Lost, is based on material filmed in Berlin in the thirties.
+Silent film, The Lost by Reynold Reynolds, is based on material filmed in Berlin in the thirties.
 Turbulent times during the rise of the Nazi regime put a halt to the production of the film.
 Reynold Reynolds discovered, remade and completed the film between 2011-2013.

 The story is told through the eyes of a young English writer, Christopher, who comes to Berlin and moves into a cabaret where an eccentric old man adopts young performers, dancers, artists and musicians to live and work in his building.